golang/proposal/design/draft-workspace.md

 build list is determined by the workspace rather than a `go.mod` file, outside of a module, the `go` command will proceed as normal to build any non-relative package paths or patterns.
-Outside of a module, a package composed of `.go` files listed on the comantd line resolves its imports according to the workspace, and the package's imports will be resolved according to the workspace's build list.
+Outside of a module, a package composed of `.go` files listed on the command line resolves its imports according to the workspace, and the package's imports will be resolved according to the workspace's build list.